|Course dates||Spaces available||Location||Accommodation||Price|

 The Stage 2 Exam Week (5 Days) is not available to be taken until all other modules are completed and approved.

 The MRICH has 2 stages.
-The first step to gaining the MRICH is to complete the following courses.
+The first step to gaining the MRICH is to complete the following Stage 1 courses.

 Horse Psychology – A 2 day classroom based course students will question how horses think, see and feel and come away thinking in a whole new light.
 Definitely gets you thinking!

-Stud Practice/Handling the Young Foal – A 2 day practical and classroom based course learning from a true expert in the field of Horse breeding and youngstock.
+Foal Handling and Stud Practice – A 2 day practical and classroom based course learning from a true expert in the field of Horse breeding and youngstock.
 This course covers 2 modules, each module can be taken a one day course.
 Both modules must be completed in order to progress towards the MRICH.

 Feeding and Nutrition/Horse as an Athlete – A 2 day classroom based course teaching students beyond practical expertise to the horses digestive systems and the effects of different feeds and the horse as an athlete.
 This course covers 2 modules, each module can be taken a one day course.
 Both modules must be completed in order to progress towards the MRICH.